sukhmancs/my_projects/README.md

 - Data_exploration_using_titanic_dataset.ipynb: This notebook contains some of the most important steps to understand data.
 It also contains code to deal with duplicates, recognizing and treating missing or NAN values.
 - TypingSpeedTester.ipynb: Basic typing speed tester.
 - patient_survived_prediction.ipynb: Using custom data to predict patient survival rate based on number of diseases he have.
+### Projects I am Currently working on:
+- Machine_translation_encoder_decoder_with_attention: A powerful machine translation system to translate from english to German.
+- named_entity_recognition_with_trax: A short but complex system to detect named entity written using trax library.
+- question_duplicates_using_siamese_network_in_trax: System to detect whether two questions are duplicates of each other.
+Really helpful in platform to detect any if quesition posted already exist to only keep approriate copy of just one question.
+- Text_generation_using_GRU_using_trax: Creating long text based on Summeries or the tags.
+- Translation(Linear transformation of word vectors): Translation system.
 ### html_css:
 This folder contains projects about HTML/CSS, javascript and Bootstrap.
 It contains Lab3, Lab4, Lab5, Lab6 folders each having unique website designs.